lucaros1190/EntoSim/docs/docker_tutorial.md

 			$ docker rmi lucaros1190/entosim:v2.1

 ### Get ready to run EntoSim
-4. Create your working directory on your local host, let's say *yourhomefolder/EntoSim*, within you must also add two addictional folders required by the program: */input* and */output*.
+4. Create your working directory on your local host, let's say *yourhomefolder/EntoSim-data*.
+This folder is required to transfer your personal input and output data from and to the container.
+Once you have added files, you can copy into the specific folders, as explained in the [EntoSim tutorial](https://github.com/lucaros1190/EntoSim-2.1/blob/master/docs/entosim_tutorial.md).
 You are free to use any other folder name, but remember to change it in the rest of the pipeline accordingly.
 	* __HOST:__

-			$ mkdir -p EntoSim/{input,output}
+			$ mkdir -p EntoSim-data/

-5. You may also create some input text files to be saved inside the */input* folder, where EntoSim is going to look for when needed.
-For the detailed description of these files, have a look at the EntoSim Functions below.
+5. Don't forget that this folder is just a bridge from your local machine and EntoSim container.
+Once you have placed your input data inside, for instance, you should copy them in EntoSim-2.1/input/ folder, paying attention to the names and formattation.
+For the detailed description of the input/output files, have a look at the EntoSim Functions below.

 ### Start the EntoSim container
 6. Let's start this adventure by typing: